Gluten Free in South Korea - Part 1(Updated Sept 2025)

+After a few trips around South Korea I am definitely finding my feet when it comes to gluten free.
 South Korea is not known for being particularly friendly to those that have specific dietary requirements, and eating gluten-free in Korea is no exception because coeliac disease is not widespread in the country, so there is little attention paid to this condition.
+I have been chased out of restaurants as soon as I have shown my dietary card, but on the other hand, I have been welcomed and had excellent service and recommendations.

-However, finding gluten-free dishes is not impossible.
-In fact, rice, meat, fish, and vegetables abound in Korea, you just have to make sure that they are not prepared together with other ingredients containing gluten.
+I am Coeliac, and super-sensitive, so I am slighlty paranoid about food, and when I find something I love, I will go back.
+Finding gluten-free dishes in Seoul is not impossible, in fact, rice, meat, fish, and vegetables abound in Korea, you just have to make sure that they are not prepared together with other ingredients containing gluten.

 In Korean cuisine there are three widely used ingredients to watch out for if you need to eat gluten-free in Korea.
 They are soy sauce (간장, ganjang), chilli paste (고추장, gochujang) and soybean paste (된장, dwenjang).
 These 3 ingredients are found a lot in various Korean dishes, and so, just to be on the safe side, if you go to a restaurant in Korea you can always specify that you cannot eat them.
 A couple of important phrases you could use are: